 Biography

 Dylan obtained his LL.B. in 2009 and joined Carbert Waite in 2016 after practicing with a major national law firm.
-Dylan joined the firm as a partner in 2019, and as a member of the firm’s Executive Committee in 2022.
-Dylan served as co-chair of the firm’s employment law group from 2018 to 2023.
+Dylan joined the firm as a partner in 2019 and served as a member of the firm’s Executive Committee from 2022 to 2024, and as a co-chair of the firm’s employment law group from 2018 to 2023.

-As an experienced employment lawyer, Dylan advises employers and employees on a range of human resources issues, including employment contracts, workplace policies, terminations of employment, human rights and privacy matters.
-Dylan works with businesses to address the tough legal challenges that arise in today’s workplace, including employee discipline, labour relations, employee disability, union certification drives, policy development, group dismissals, employment issues in mergers and acquisitions, and all manner of lawsuits and legal proceedings.
+As an experienced employment lawyer, Dylan advises employers and employees on a range of workplace and human resources issues, including drafting and negotiating contracts, establishing workplace policies, addressing terminations of employment, and privacy matters.
+Dylan works with businesses to address the tough legal challenges that arise in today’s workplace, including partnership and shareholder disputes, employee discipline, employee disability, labour relations, union certification drives, employment issues in mergers and acquisitions, pension litigation, and all manner of lawsuits and legal proceedings.
 He also advises on methods of reducing employer liability and risk related to employment standards, occupational health and safety, and other statutory compliance issues.
-Dylan’s practice also includes conducting and overseeing workplace investigations in situations involving allegations of harassment, violence, and discrimination.
+Dylan’s practice also includes conducting and overseeing workplace investigations involving complaints by and against corporations, directors, officers, employees, and contractors in respect to claims of harassment, assault, fraud, theft, and discrimination.

-Dylan also advises and represents clients in respect to professional liability claims and has represented lawyers, accountants, and medical professionals.
+Dylan also advises and represents clients in respect to professional liability and negligence claims and regularly represents lawyers, accountants, and medical professionals.
 He represents plaintiffs and defendants in general commercial and civil litigation matters including the representation of business people and organizations in commercial and partnership disputes, including fraud and breach of contract claims.
+Dylan has also served as an Independent Supervising Solicitor under an Anton Pillar Order, supervising a search and seizure order and reporting to the Court.

 He received his bachelor’s degree in fine arts from the Alberta College of Art and Design, his LL.B. from the University of Alberta, and his Certificate in Pension Law from Osgoode Hall Law School.